VSAY/docker-rabbitmq-cluster/README.md

 # Running with docker-compose

-If you want to run the cluster on one machine use [docker-compose](https://github.com/docker/compose/)
+If you want to run rabbitmq on one machine use [docker-compose](https://github.com/docker/compose/)

 ```
-docker-compose up -d --file
+docker-compose up -d
 ```

 # To start Rabbit - Non Cluster